 Bertie County Will.
 Thomas Sutton, Sr. (1699-1750) and Elizabeth Luerton Sutton (1705-1750) of Bertie County had five known sons, one of whom was John.
 All of Thomas’ sons were named in his will, proved March 2, 1750.
 Oddly, each son inherited 150 to 200 acres of land from their father, except John.
 Not totally excluded, John received one slave, Andrew, sixteen head of cattle, and house wares from his parents’ estate.
 Why John was not bequeathed land from his father is unknown.
 One theory is that Thomas rationalized that John did not need a share of land since he already owned 100 acres of land which he had inherited years earlier from his Aunt Mary Jones, sister of his mother.
 However, this theory cannot be supported, because John’s brother, Thomas, Jr., who received land inheritance from his father, similarly received 180 acres of land from his Aunt’s estate.
 Further, she awarded all of her cattle to George, yet another brother of John.
 Like Thomas, Jr., George also received land inheritance from his father.
-Ms. Marble has suggested a more likely, alternative theory.
-Perhaps Thomas withheld a share of land to John, because at the time his will was being prepared, John had already moved out of Bertie County, or he had announced his intention to move away.
+Ms. Marble suggested a more likely, alternative theory.
+Perhaps Thomas withheld a share of land to John because, at the time his will was being prepared, John had already moved out of Bertie County, or he had announced his intention to move away.

 Bertie County Deed.
 A mere ten weeks after Thomas, Sr.’s will was proven, John sold the parcel of land he inherited from his Aunt Mary, according to a Bertie County deed filed May 17, 1750, possibly signaling his intent to relocate elsewhere.
 Research by Ms. Marble confirmed no mention of John Sutton by name in any other Bertie County public or court records after 1750, which would suggest his departure from there.
 Around this same time period, approximately 100 miles from Bertie County, John Sutton emerged in largely unsettled Dobbs County, specifically, the Bucklesberry Pocosin, as referenced in the Clellan Sutton Collection.
 Probably not a coincidence, it is significant that the first Sutton named in the oldest documents in this Collection, dated around 1750, was John Sutton.